iambrainstorming/coding_blog/src/linux/Offline_centric_apps.md

 ## Wasm interface types

 [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) uses Guest language bindings generator for WIT and the Component Model.
 With it different modules (or apps) can talk with each other.
 Its also used for the [Tauri Inter-process communication (IPC) bridge](https://github.com/tauri-apps/tauri-bindgen)

+## Anonymity Protocols in rust

+One can use anonymous protocols like Tor by default with tauri to protect users.

+[Arti](https://tpo.pages.torproject.net/core/arti/) is a project to implement the Tor anonymity protocols in the Rust programming language.